creditkudos/eidas/README.md

 | TLS Web Server Authentication | |
 | TLS Web Client Authentication | |

+Note: For QSEAL, a CSR is expected to not have an extended key usage section at all, rather than an empty one.

 #### [Subject Key Identifier](https://tools.ietf.org/html/rfc5280#section-4.2.1.2)
 * Should be the 160-bit SHA1 sum of the PKCS1 public key.